 Believe it or not, the right credit card can catapult your efforts even further.
 Several rewards credit cards offer valuable rewards for grocery spending you can use to reduce your grocery bill or score more free food.
 Ideally, you’ll look for a card that offers maximum bang for your buck on food spending with minimal fees, but also note that pretty much any cash-back credit card could help with this specific financial goal.

 Consider this card: If your financial goal is earning the most rewards you possibly can, it would be hard to outpace the Blue Cash Preferred® Card from American Express.
-While this card does come with a $95 annual fee, it lets you earn 6% cash back on up to $6,000 in spending at U.S. supermarkets each year (then 1%).
+This card only has a $95 annual fee and lets you earn 6% cash back on up to $6,000 in spending at U.S. supermarkets each year (then 1%).
 You’ll also earn 3% back at U.S. gas stations and select department stores and 1% back on all other purchases.
 To sweeten the pot, the Blue Cash Preferred from American Express offers a $200 welcome bonus after you spend $1,000 within three months of account opening.

 Save for a rainy day